sterlingbaldwin/acme_processflow/doc/quick_start_guide.md

 Use this guide if you're already an acme1 or aims4 user.

+### Anaconda

+If your user doesnt have anaconda installed, you will need to install anaconda for environment and package management.
+You can check if you have conda by simply running ```conda``` If the command fails, your user doesnt have conda in your path.
+If it works, skip the anaconda installation step.

+Simply run the installer from the cached copy on the server

+    bash /p/cscratch/acme/bin/Anaconda2-4.3.1-Linux-x86_64.sh

+* The installer will ask you some questions, unless you want to customize it in some way, just type 'yes' and hit enter for all of them.

+* Start a new bash shell with the new environment variables.

+    bash

 For a new run you'll need to create an input directory and setup your runs configuration file.
 Make a copy of the sample config file.
 ```
 mkdir /p/cscratch/acme/<YOUR_USER_NAME>/input